zmdominguez/zmdominguez.github.io/_posts/2019-07-01-debug-options-info.md

 ### Show Device Info

 Sometimes we want the UI to change based on some device qualifications like say the smallest available width.
-Using the emulator makes it super easy for us to easily test these visual breakpoints.
+Using the emulator makes it super easy for us to test these visual breakpoints.
 But for someone who does not have access to the emulator, it can be quite hard to verify the UI changes we expect.

 This screen shows some basic information that might affect how our app displays something to the user: